tirimid/tirimid.net/artistic/quevish.md

 Example:

-*(for these more complicated phrases I am including lisp-style tree representations of the evaluated meaning as well as the usual gloss, as it will aid the ability to understand why the translations mean what they do)*
+*(For these more complicated phrases I am including lisp-style tree representations of the evaluated meaning as well as the usual gloss, as it will aid the ability to understand why the translations mean what they do.)*

 ```
 bym my    ga  guby   wi     bo       zi ga  ny        zi ga  zi gane   zewi